Migrating Legacy Applications to the Cloud: A How To Guide

 - How do you get the most out of prior investments?

-- How do you optimize and recognize the performance benefits of the cloud without leaving behind critical applications?
+- By what means can you optimize and recognize the performance benefits of the cloud without leaving behind critical applications?

-In this post, we will dive deep into the cloud migration paths you may be considering.
+In this post, we will dive deep into cloud migration for legacy systems and explore the paths available to you.

 A Short History of the Cloud - VMware, AWS, and Azure

 Data centers and cloud computing have been around for a long time.
 VMware introduced VMware vSphere back in 2006.
-AWS was founded as an Infrastructure-as-a-Service (IaaS) provider in 2006 as well.
-And Microsoft Azure was first released as a public IaaS provider in 2010.
+Amazon Web Services (AWS) was founded as an Infrastructure-as-a-Service (IaaS) provider in 2006.
+Microsoft Azure was first released as a public IaaS provider in 2010.

-VMware is actually the oldest of these three, well-known infrastructure providers.
+VMware is the oldest of these three “big name” infrastructure providers.

 In fact, VMware began releasing cloud-ready versions of its software two years before AWS.
-VMware released a cloud-ready version of vSphere back in 2009, which supported AWS APIs for provisioning and managing capacity across local, private data centers, and public clouds like Amazon EC2.
+The company released a cloud-ready version of vSphere back in 2009, supporting AWS APIs to provision and manage capacity across local, private data centers and public clouds like Amazon EC2.

-VMware was ahead of the pack with a clear vision for how VMware software and virtualization could work in multiple clouds.
+VMware was ahead of the pack with a clear vision for how their software and virtualization could work across multiple clouds.

-As more companies deploy their next-gen apps to the cloud, they're left wondering how long it will take to modernize their legacy applications or whether they should start from scratch and build a new app completely from the ground up.
+As more companies deploy their next-gen apps to the cloud, they are left wondering how long it will take to modernize their legacy applications or whether they should start from scratch and build a new app completely from the ground up.

 - Rewrite the app entirely?